Brockmann History, Family Crest & Coats of Arms

 The surname Brockmann was first found in Hessen, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Translated literally, the name means "bridge-man," and referred to the occupation of taking toll at bridges.
 The name was found most frequently in Frankfurt in the 12th and 13th centuries.

-Important Dates for the Brockmann family
+Early History of the Brockmann family

 This web page shows only a small excerpt of our Brockmann research.
 Another 161 words (12 lines of text) covering the years 1818, 1819, 1480, 1521, 1473, 1583, 1654 and 1819 are included under the topic Early Brockmann History in all our PDF Extended History products and printed products wherever possible.